-The Career Development Centre (CDC) aims to provide students of the University of Galway with quality career guidance and information service focused on facilitating and empowering them to manage their career development and make effective career transitions.
-Support is provided on Employability, Guidance and Opportunities.
+The Career Development Centre (CDC) aims to provide students at the University of Galway with quality career guidance and information service focused on facilitating and empowering them to manage their career development and make effective career transitions.
+Support is provided on Employability, Guidance and Opportunities. and Opportunities.

 A large number of events are held each semester and have many graduate employers on campus.
-Students and recent graduates can use Careers Connect to view events, job/internship/funding opportunities and students can also use it to book an appointment with a member of the CDC team.
+Students and recent graduates can use Careers Connect to view events, and job/internship funding opportunities and students can also use it to book an appointment with a member of the CDC team.